DevOps Engineer

 Technical Support EngineerMiddle DevOps Engineer at a logistics company

-Dmitry had no programming background when he decided to switch careers.
-He started with free Linux courses, spending evenings learning the command line and Bash scripting.
-After three months, he moved on to Docker and cloud fundamentals.
-His breakthrough came when he built a personal project — a fully automated deployment pipeline for a sample application.
-The hands-on experience in his portfolio was what convinced employers to take a chance on him.
-The entire journey took about 14 months.
+Dmitry had no programming background.
+He started with free Linux courses, spending evenings on Bash.
+After three months he moved to Docker and cloud.
+His breakthrough was a fully automated deployment pipeline that convinced employers.
+The journey took 14 months.

 Transition time: 14 months from scratch